walles/numbervaders/README.md

 * Shoot at maths assignments when the right answer is entered
 * Fire a slow red shot when a wrong answer is entered
 * Kill player when some maths lands
+* When player is killed, freeze the simulation after a delay.